tiffanylin43/zl187-BME547-TSH-Test-Data-Conversion/README.md

 ## Contact information
 Thanks for visiting!
 Any questiones and suggestions related to this program can be emailed directly to the writer `Zhen Lin` at `zl187@duke.edu`.

+## Question
+When going through my commits, I found there was an strange error with travisCI in "Update README.md".
+It seems that the test passed before it failed.
+And the reason for failure seems to have nothing to do with my files.
+It seems that the travisCI failed in building process.
+I'm not sure what the issue is here.